orffen/swn-rb/README.md

 ## Installation

 No installation is required; simply extract the file into a folder of your choice.
-The .rb files can be run directly from the command-line:
+The .rb files can be run directly from the command-line, e.g.:

 - ruby alien.rb